top of page

 • Needs a cover

-• Can take a little bit of practice if using a snappy
+• Can take a little bit of practice if using a snappi

 • Need different sizes for different ages

-For newborn stage you will need about 32 prefolds and 6-10 covers to wash every second day.
-(The newborn prefolds work great as boosters when baby is bigger!)
-For toddler stage you will need about 24 prefolds with 6-8 covers to wash every second day
+For newborn phase you will need 36 flats and 8-10 covers to wash every second day.
+The newborn flats also work great as boosters for older baby or toddler.
+For toddler stage you will need about 24 flats and 6-8 covers to wash every second day

-• Very trim option if you use flannel or hemp
+• Very trim option if you use flannel, skinny/unbrushed cotton fleece or hemp

 • Very absorbent